Bachelor of Agriculture: United States

 In the United States, the Morrill Act of 1862 (also known as the Land Grant Act) had a large influence on the rise of agricultural education and the spread of the bachelor's degree in agriculture.
 By the early part of the 20th century, all the agriculturally important states had at least one college or university awarding the bachelor's degree in agriculture.

 India

 The Bachelor of Science in Agriculture degree in India is typically a 4-year course under credit based semester system.
-The curriculum is broad and interdisciplinary, consisting of courses in Agronomy, Agricultural Biotechnology, Agricultural Microbiology, Horticulture, Plant Pathology, Entomology, Agricultural Economics, Extension education, Genetics and Plant Breeding, Soil Science, Food technology, Soil Microbiology, Food Microbiology, Animal Husbandry.
+The Indian Council of Agricultural Research is the key institute which drafts, renews the syllabus and also runs national institutes and research facilities across the nation.
+State governments are given rights to run Public Agriculture Universities, establish KVKs (Farmer's knowledge centres), Research Stations across the state.
+The curriculum is broad and interdisciplinary, consisting of courses in Agronomy, Basic mathematics, Crop Botany, Agricultural Biotechnology, Agricultural Microbiology, Crop physiology, Horticulture, Plant Pathology, Entomology, Agricultural Economics, Extension education, Genetics and Plant Breeding, Soil Science, Food technology, Nematology, Soil Microbiology, Agricultural Chemistry, Food Microbiology, Organic farming, Precision Agriculture, Animal Husbandry, Environmental Studies, Disaster management & Bio-informatics.

-Like, the Bachelor of Science in Agriculture is considered as a 'professional' degree by Government of India.
+Like, the Bachelor of Science in Agriculture is considered as a 'professional' degree by Government of India, it has to be distinguished from other science degrees.
+Hence, it is advised to suffix "Honours" after the B.Sc. hence address as B.Sc.
+(Honours) Agriculture.
 However, in recognition to its 4-year duration, the degree holders are given some benefits like receiving higher stipend than BSc holders in DBT supported post graduate courses in Biotechnology.
-For the Gazetted post like Agricultural Officer (Agronomist), the basic educational requirement is B.Sc in Agriculture.
+For the Gazetted post like Agricultural Officer (Agronomist), the basic educational requirement is B.Sc. in agriculture.